 In the case of AGP, which is publicly traded on the New York Stock Exchange, Merrill Lynch compared the market value of AGP Common Stock as a multiple of (a) estimated 1995 EPS (the "1995 EPS Multiple"), which estimates were obtained from Institutional Brokers Estimating Service ("IBES") and (b) estimated 1996 EPS (the "1996 EPS Multiple"), which estimates were obtained from IBES to the corresponding ratios for the Aquila Comparables.
-Additionally, Merrill Lynch compared the market capitalization of AGP as a multiple of (a) 1995 projected EBITDA (the "1995 EBITDA Multiple"), (b) 1996 projected EBITDA (the "1996 EBITDA Multiple"), (c) 1995 projected EBIT (the "1995 EBIT Multiple"), (d) 1996 projected EBIT (the "1995 Asset Multiple") to the corresponding ratios for the Aquila Comparables.
+Additionally, Merrill Lynch compared the market capitalization of AGP as a multiple of (a) 1995 projected BBITDA (the "1995 EBITDA Multiple"), (b) 1996 projected EBITDA (the "1996 EBITDA Multiple"), (c) 1995 projected EBIT (the "1995 EBIT Multiple"), (d) 1996 projected EBIT (the "1996 EBIT Multiple") and (e) 1995 projected total assets (the "1995 Asset Multiple") to the corresponding ratios for the Aquila Comparables.
 Merrill Lynch derived an estimated enterprise valuation range for AGP by applying these multiples to the comparable AGP values.
 In the case of the 1995 EPS Multiple and the 1996 EPS Multiple, Merrill Lynch added projected debt (less cash) to arrive at estimated enterprise values for AGP.
-The relevant multiple ranges for the 1995 EPS Multiple, the 1995

-EBITDA Multiple, the 1996 EBITDA Multiple, the 1995 EBIT Multiple, the 1996 EBIT Multiple and the 1995 Asset Multiple were 21.0x to 22.3x, 14.4x to 16.1x, 7.9x to 9.4x, 6.9x to 8.3x, 13.3x to 13.9x, 10.3x to 12.5x and 0.9x to 1.3x, respectively.
+The relevant multiple ranges for the 1995 EPS Multiple, the 1996 EPS Multiple, the 1995 EBITDA Multiple, the 1996 EBITDA Multiple, the 1995 EBIT Multiple, the 1996 EBIT Multiple and the 1995 Asset Multiple were 21.0x to 22.3x, 14.4x to 16.1x, 7.9x to 9.4x, 6.9x to 8.3x, 13.3x to 13.9x, 10.3x to 12.5x and 0.9x to 1.3x, respectively.
 As used herein, "EPS" means earnings per share, "EBITDA" means earnings before interest, taxes, depreciation and amortization, and "EBIT" means earnings before interest and taxes.

 Merrill Lynch derived an estimated enterprise valuation range for AEM using both the market values of the Aquila Comparables as multiples of (a) 1995 estimated EPS, which estimates were obtained from IBES and (b) 1996 estimated EPS, which estimates were obtained from IBES and the market capitalizations of the Aquila Comparables as multiples of (a) 1995 projected EBITDA and (b) 1996 projected EBITDA.
 In the case of the 1995 EPS Multiple and the 1996 EPS Multiple, Merrill Lynch added projected debt (less cash) to arrive at estimated enterprise values for AEM.
-The relevant multiple ranges for the 1995 EPS Multiple, the 1996 EPS Multiple, the 1996 EPS Multiple were 21.0x to 22.3x, 14.4x to 16.1x, 7.9x to 9.4x and 6.9x to 8.3x, respectively.
+The relevant multiple ranges for the 1995 EPS Multiple, the 1996 EPS Multiple, the 1995 EBITDA Multiple and the 1996 EBITDA Multiple were 21.0x to 22.3x, 14.4x to 16.1x, 7.9x to 9.4x and 6.9x to 8.3x, respectively.

-COMPARABLE COMPANY ACQUISITION ANALYSIS.
-Using publicly available information, Merrill Lynch reviewed ten transactions announced between July 1993 and August 1995 involving the acquisition of selected natural gas gathering, processing and marketing companies (the "Aquila Comparable Acquisition Transactions") to derive estimated enterprise valuation ranges for both AGP and AEM.
-The Aquila Comparable Acquisition Transactions and the date each transaction was announced were as follows: Atlanta Gas Light Company/Sonat Gas Marketing Company (August 1995), The Williams Companies, Inc./Gas Company of New Mexico (June 1995), El Paso Natural Gas Company/Eastex Energy, Inc. (May 1995), LG&E Energy Corp./Hadson Corporation (May 1995), Associated Natural Gas Corporation/Grand Valley Gas (February 1995), Panhandle Eastern Corporation/Associated Natural Gas Corporation (December 1994), NGC Corporation/Trident NGL, Inc. (August 1994), Red Cedar Gathering Co./WestGas Gathering, Inc. (August 1994), KN Energy, Inc./ American Oil & Gas Corporation (March 1994) and Western Gas Resources, Inc./Mountain Gas Resources, Inc. (July 1993).
+Using publicly available COMPARABLE COMPANY ACQUISITION ANALYSIS. information, Merrill Lynch reviewed ten transactions announced between July 1993 and August 1995 involving the acquisition of selected natural gas gathering, processing and marketing companies (the "Aquila Comparable Acquisition Transactions") to derive estimated enterprise valuation ranges for both AGP and The Aquila Comparable Acquisition Transactions and the date each transaction was announced were as follows: Atlanta Gas Light Company/Sonat Gas Marketing Company (August 1995), The Williams Companies, Inc./Gas Company of New Mexico (June 1995), El Paso Natural Gas Company/Eastex Energy, Inc. (May 1995), LG&E Energy Corp./Hadson Corporation (May 1995), Associated Natural Gas (February 1995), Corporation/Grand Valley Panhandle Eastern Corporation/Associated Natural Gas Corporation (December 1994), NGC Corporation/Trident NGL, Inc. (August 1994), Red Cedar Gathering Co./WestGas Gathering, Inc. (August 1994), KN Energy, Inc./ American Oil & Gas Corporation (March 1994) and Western Gas Resources, Inc./Mountain Gas Resources, Inc. (July